yii-tools/forms/docs/input/date.md

 ## Field

-This following code will generate a field for the date.
+The following code shows how to create a field for the date.

 ```php
 declare(strict_types=1);